LambdAurora/affectionate/README.md

 ## What is it?

-This mod focuses on affective player interactions!
+This mod focuses on affectionate player interactions!

-Wanna sip on the laps of someone?
+Wanna sit on someone's laps?
-Or to simply express a mark of affection with a heart?
+Or simply express affection with a heart?
 This mod will try to give you ways to do that!

 ![Sitting on Laps](https://lambdaurora.dev/images/projects/affectionate/lap_sitting.png)